sripberger/csc-tools/README.md

 cd C:\Users\Steve\Desktop
 ```

-Now that we're in the same directory as our csv file, we can run `csv-tools`
+Now that we're in the same directory as our csv file, we can run `csc-tools`
 to check on the status and perform the minimization.

 ### The Analyze Tool